kotaro-kinoshita/yomitoku-dev/README_EN.md

 You are free to use them for non-commercial personal use or research purposes.
 For commercial use, a separate commercial license is available.
 Please contact the developers for more information.

-YomiToku © 2024 by MLism Inc. is licensed under CC BY-NC-SA 4.0.
+YomiToku © 2024 by Kotaro Kinoshita is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/